janvdherrewegen/bootl-attacks/lpc/README.md

 # NXP LPC1343 CRP bypasses
-This exploit bypasses CRP level 1 of the LPC1343 through Return-Oriented Programming and partial overwrit.
+This exploit bypasses CRP level 1 of the LPC1343 through Return-Oriented Programming and partial overwrite.
+We conduct the attack on the following development board: [LPC1343](https://www.digikey.com/catalog/en/partgroup/lpc1343-evaluation-board-lpc-p1343/33786).
+The serial communication for both attack scripts is based on [lpc-serial](https://github.com/zackpi/lpc-serial).

 ## ROP Exploit

-This assumes that the LCP is configured already in CRP 1.
+The ```rop/``` directory contains the necessary files for this exploit.
+We assume the LPC is configured with CRP 1.
+Invoke the [rop](ROP/rop.py) script for the exploit.

  * Make sure the LPC1343 is in the bootloader: close the BLD_E jumper and ground P0_3
  * Connect via UART and send `?`